mirekphd/docker-nomachine-desktop/README.md

 - Port: 4001
 - User: test
 - Password: test
-- (note that all except the IP can be changed in the Dockerfile)
+- (note that all connection details except the IP can be changed in the Dockerfile and pushed to your own Docker Hub)

 # Finding out IPs (by listening ports)
 ## Docker containers